Strategies for Addressing Recurrent Pregnancy Loss

 This program qualifies for 7 AOA Category 1-A credit under an exemption approved by the Bureau of Osteopathic Education of the American Osteopathic Association.

-ACOOG designates this activity for a maximum of 7 AMA PRA Category 1 Credits™.
+The American College of Osteopathic Obstetricians and Gynecologists designates this enduring online activity for a maximum of 7 AMA PRA Category 1 Credits™.

 ACOG Cognate Credit(s)

-ACOOG designates this activity for Category 1 College Cognate Credits.
-A reciprocity agreement with the American Medical Association (AMA) allows AMA PRA Category 1 Credits™ to be equivalent to ACOG Cognate Credits.
+The American College of Osteopathic Obstetricians and Gynecologists designates this activity for Category 1 College Cognate Credits equal to the number of AMA PRA Category 1 Credits™ claimed by the participant.
+ACOG recognizes AMA PRA Category 1 Credits™ to be equivalent to ACOG Cognate Credits.

 Commercial Support